-Declutter before a move means you’ll not be moving that over-stuffed junk drawer or that stuff you had jammed back in your closet that quite honestly you didn’t even know that you still had.
+Declutter before a move means you’ll not be moving that over-stuffed junk drawer or that stuff you had jammed back in your closet that, quite honestly, you didn’t even know that you still had.
 It just makes no sense to move this stuff.

-Keeping your moving day as cost efficient and stress efficient as possible is a great goal and decluttering before you move is a great way to get started.
+Keeping your moving day as cost-efficient and stress-efficient as possible is a great goal, and decluttering before you move is a great way to get started.

 The kitchen is a biggie simply because it is one of the most functionally used rooms in the house and tends to contain a wide variety of categories.

-Other items to have a look at around your kitchen could include plastic containers and their orphaned lids, how many of those trendy water bottles do you have stuffed into one of your cupboards, and let’s pick out just a couple of our favorite coffee or tea mugs to keep and donate the others while we’re at it.
+Other items to have a look at around your kitchen could include plastic containers and their orphaned lids, how many of those trendy water bottles you have stuffed into one of your cupboards, and let’s pick out just a couple of our favorite coffee or tea mugs to keep and donate the others while we’re at it.

 Games And Electronic Devices

 Make sure that the dividers are shallow so that they don’t end up overflowing with these items.
 Also, don’t get lazy.
 If items have a proper place in your household that isn’t the junk drawer, put them away in their right place.
-The more organized it remains, the more likely you are to find the items you need and to use them regularly so that it’s no longer a “junk” drawer.
+The more organized it remains, the more likely you are to find the necessary items and use them regularly so that it’s no longer a “junk” drawer.